RedisLabs/redislabs-docs/content/rs/databases/configure/db-upgrade.md

 ### Database shard parallel upgrade

-**Database shard parallel upgrade** determines the number of shards upgraded in parallel during database upgrades.
+To change the number of shards upgraded in parallel during database upgrades, use one of the following methods:

+- Cluster Manager UI – Edit **Database shard parallel upgrade** in [**Upgrade configuration**](#edit-upgrade-configuration)

 - [rladmin tune cluster]({{<relref "/rs/references/cli-utilities/rladmin/tune#tune-cluster">}}):